-CORPORATE POLICY DESCRIPTION Revised Whistle- blowing and Non- Retaliation This expands the coverage of the original policy.
+Revised Whistle- blowing and Non- Retaliation This expands the coverage of the original policy.
 In addition to concerns on accounting, internal controls, auditing or financial reporting matters such as malpractice, impropriety, theft or fraud, gross mismanagement or waste of funds, the policy now also covers illegal or non-compliant conduct and misconduct such as violations of any law or regulation, violations of the Revised Code of Business Conduct and Ethical Business Policy and other policies of the Company, and improper or unethical behavior likely to cause financial loss or prejudice to company reputation or constituting abuse of authority, harassment or duress.
-A Whistleblowing Relations Officer and a Whistleblowing Committee have been designated for the conduct of investigations. retaliation, which action will be subject to appropriate sanctions that include dismissal or termination of contractual relations with the Company.
+A Whistleblowing Relations Officer and a Whistleblowing Committee have been designated for the conduct of investigations.
+The Company also reiterates under this policy our commitment against retaliation, which action will be subject to appropriate sanctions that include dismissal or termination of contractual relations with the Company.